bookfx/bookfx/README.md

 - `"Prototype1"` – name of the range in `protoBook`;
 - `"Slot1"` and `"Slot2"` – names of ranges in `Prototype1`, in which other boxes can be placed.

-Also BookFx supports adding whole sheets from other books.
+Also BookFx supports adding whole sheets from other books:

 ```c#
 Make.Sheet("New Sheet Name", protoBook, "Prototype Sheet Name");